LordofBone/fragment/readme.md

    - **Raspberry Pi (Bookworm):** Only `GL_POINTS` works for particle rendering; other primitive types fail under `glDrawArrays`.

+- **Graphics Limitations (Raspberry Pi):**
+   - 8× MSAA is unsupported due to GPU limitations.
+   - Compute Shader mode does not function on Raspberry Pi.

+- **Tone Mapping & Gamma Correction:**
+  These functions currently do not work, resulting in a washed-out image.
+  All lighting is currently rendered in SDR.

 - **Performance Score:** The calculated performance score is an approximation and may not accurately represent system performance.

-- **GUI Behavior (Raspberry Pi - Bookworm):** After running the demo, the GUI incorrectly navigates to the results screen instead of staying on the current screen.
+- **GUI Behavior (Raspberry Pi - Bookworm):** After running the demo, the GUI incorrectly navigates to the results screen instead of returning to the current tab.

 ## Contributing